Presented by Jeannette Rankin Foundation

 Founded through a bequest from Rankin’s estate, the Jeannette Rankin Foundation carries her mission forward by awarding unrestricted Scholar Grants to women and non-binary students who are pursuing higher education and transforming their futures.

 Space is limited.
-Please RSVP to attend this Hour with the Dean and be entered to win a signed copy of Winning the Earthquake at the event!
+Please RSVP to attend this Hour with the Dean!

 More information at rankinfoundation.org.

-The Columbia Universtiy School of Social Work is located at 1255 Amsterdam Avenue (between 121st and 122nd Streets).
-Once you register, Columbia University Guest Access will email you a QR code, to be used at the front desk of the CSSW building.
+The Columbia School of Social Work is located at 1255 Amsterdam Avenue (between 121st Street and Morningside Drive).
+Columbia University Guest Access will email all registered guests a QR code prior to the event, to be used at the front desk of the CSSW building.
+RSVP is required by Feb.
+26 at 11:59PM.

-Registered guests must enter the School of Social Work at 1255 Amsterdam Ave and allow additional time for campus access and event check-in.
-Guests who have not registered in advance and do not have an active Columbia University ID (CUID) or a QR code issued via the registration process will not be permitted on campus.
+Registered guests must enter the School of Social Work at 1255 Amsterdam Ave.
+Guests who have not registered in advance and do not have an active Columbia University ID (CUID) or a QR code issued via the registration process will not be permitted on campus or at the School of Social Work.
 Upon arrival, all registered guests must show:

 • Active CUID holders: a government-issued ID and active Columbia University ID